mlabs-haskell/godot-cardano/docs/Shop Tutorial.md

 ### How wallets are handled in the demo

 In the demo, the wallet is loaded via a singleton class.
-This is chosen as a simple a example of how to initialize the user's wallet and allow it to persist between multiple scenes and is assumed to be the most general for a blockchain game.
+This is chosen as a simple a example of how to initialize the user's wallet and allow it to persist between multiple scenes and is assumed to be the most general approach for a blockchain game.
 It also allows better management of queries by enabling caching, where loading a new wallet per scene may mean additional queries.
 Other approaches may still be preferred depending on the particular needs of a game.

 For the purposes of the demo, the user's password is simply hardcoded in-place as a string literal.
 This choice allows for a smoother demonstration, but is naturally not recommended for real-world use.
 It is recommended that your game require the user to select a sufficiently complex password to encrypt their private key on wallet creation, and to intermittently prompt the user for their password during the game.
 Depending on your game, it may also be acceptable to prompt the user for their password every time they sign a transaction.